SunilKumarPeela/CyberSecurityProjects/README.md

      resource.
 I focused on three cloud resource types with vulnerabilities that needed remediation: the **Cloud storage bucket**, **the Compute Instance virtual machine (VM)**, and the **firewall**.

   > Next, I went to the **Compliance section** to review the details of the **PCI DSS 3.2.1** report.
 I identified the rules that were non-compliant with PCI DSS, which corresponded to the vulnerabilities in the bucket,
     VM, and firewall.
-Remediating these vulnerabilities was my primary focus in the subsequent tasks and challenges.
+Remediating these vulnerabilities was my primary focus in the subsequent tasks and challenges. <span style="color: #00D5E4;">Success</span>